runlyio/react-fetch-hooks/README.md

 };
 ```

 This will make a `GET` request to `api.example.com` whenever the `id` prop passed to the component changes.
-It will then return the status of the data being loaded as well as the data when it is ready.
+It will then return the status of the response body being loaded as well as the body itself when it is ready.
 The `useFetch` hook takes all the same parameters/options as the [standard fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ### Lazy Evaluation